AIESEC-LK/od-dashboard/README.md

 # OD Dashboard - Data Pipeline

-This project is designed to extract data from the OD Mastersheet and product data using the `aiesec-data` repository, load it into Firestore (Firebase), and then push the data to a BigQuery project.
+###### Basically This project is designed to extract data from the OD Mastersheet and product data using the `aiesec-data` repository, load it into Firestore (Firebase), and then push the data to a BigQuery project.
 This allows for seamless data integration and analysis using BigQuery.

 ## Table of Contents